TluckDucky/TraceLNC/README.md

 Low mapping rate | < 50% - indicative of a problem with library preparations or data processing. <br/>
 Good mapping rate | 80 to 90%. <br/>
 Very good mapping rate | superior to 90%. <br/><br/>
 To run the RSeQC modules tin.py and geneBody_coverage.py you will need to index the sorted bam files from the 2nd mapping beforehand.
 To do so you may use the index command of samtools.
-Once you have the sorted bam files as well as the bai files (output from samtools indexing), you may run these two modules. <br/><br/>
+The bai files are not declared in the code but they must be stored in the directory for a succesfull run of these modules. <br/><br/>
 It is recommended to build one superdirectory for each PRJNA Project, bearing directories for each analyses and using symbolic links to needed files (star/index; star/1stMapping and star/2ndMapping).

 ### License